Business As Usual

 The need to paint everything elflike, legendary

-Like there was no beauty in ordinary
+Like there was no beauty in the ordinary

-Yet they surrounded her like a fairy
+Still they surrounded her like a fairy

-Willing her to dazzle, to dance
+Willing her to dazzle and dance

 But her steps would falter,

-Her shine disappoint when they realized
+her shine disappoint when they realised

 There were no wonders beneath her shorts